Find available domains

 2: fast (used of timepieces) indicating a time ahead of or later than the correct time; "my watch is fast"

-8: flying, quick, fast, hurried hurried and brief; "paid a flying visit"; "took a flying glance at the book"; "a quick inspection"; "a fast visit"
+8: quick, flying, fast, hurried hurried and brief; "paid a flying visit"; "took a flying glance at the book"; "a quick inspection"; "a fast visit"

 Adverb: